Anirog/blog-dot-larrieknights-dot-com/_posts/2024-03-16-have-you-ever-seen-anybody-sad-on-a-jet-ski.md

 I was watching Gogglebox today, I like the brother and sister Pete and Sophie Sandiford, on today's episode they were watching 'Who Wants to Be a Millionaire?' and Pete said a classic line.

-> Life isn't always about money, but have you ever seen anybody sad on a jet ski? so money can buy you happiness.
+> Life isn't always about money, but have you ever seen anybody sad on a jet ski?
+So money can buy you happiness.
 >
 >   — Pete Sandiford